itweedie/Power-Platform-Developer-Tools-Install-Script/README.md

 - **PowerShell Modules**: Installs necessary PowerShell modules for PowerApps Administration.
 - **Git Installation and Configuration**: Installs Git and configures it with the user's Windows credentials.
 - **Azure Storage Explorer**: Installs Azure Storage Explorer for managing Azure storage resources.
-- **ArchiMate Tool**: Downloads and installs Archi, a popular ArchiMate modeling tool.
+- **Microsoft Power Platform CLI**: Downloads and installs Microsoft Power Platform CLI, aka PAC CLI.
 - **XrmToolBox Setup**: Downloads the latest release of XrmToolBox, extracts it to the user's Desktop, and organizes it in a specified folder.
 - **VSCode Extensions**: Installs useful VSCode extensions for Azure and Power Platform development.